Back to Blog Posts

 This wealth of potentially relevant data is increasingly prominent as a result.

-YouTube in Court
+YouTube in court

 YouTube has faced myriad critiques ranging from copyright infringement and peddling conspiracy theories to darker things like violence and sexual exploitation of adults and minors